 There are many patterns of dotting techniques.
 Here are some simple steps for beginners.
 I found this helpful when I first discovered Mandala art.

 1. Paint a base coat on your rock of choice and let dry.
 Although it’s unnecessary to prime your rocks for Mandala designs, the patterns and colors will appear crisper against a darker background.
-Consider black or navy blue, depending on your color scheme.
+Consider dark color like black or navy blue, depending on your color scheme.
 I also used a mandala grid stencil to make my grid lines.

 2. Choose a pattern and practice on paper before starting your Mandala pattern on your stone.
 Also, test color combinations along with your design to see what you like.